ChromaticRanger/live5-lottery/README.md

 ## Not yet working
 1. Calculation of matching balls and prize
 2. Showing prize on the screen
+3. Some UI flow is not there.
+I.E you can start before you have chosen balls.

 ## Design notes
 1. Generally an Object Oriented solution using Typescipt and classes